1989–90 New Jersey Devils season

-The 1989–90 New Jersey Devils season was the 16th season for the National Hockey League franchise that was established on June 11, 1974, and eighth season since the franchise relocated from Colorado prior to the 1982–83 NHL season.
+The 1989–90 New Jersey Devils season was the 16th season for the National Hockey League (NHL) franchise that was established on June 11, 1974, and eighth season since the franchise relocated from Colorado prior to the 1982–83 NHL season.
 The season saw the Devils make the playoffs for the second time and only the third time in franchise history.
 The Devils were eliminated in the first round by the Washington Capitals.